-The Existing Conditions analysis and research comprised:
+The Existing Conditions analysis and research consisted of:

-- Reviewing existing geographic and demographic indicators, maps, & tools - Identifying cross-agency and C/CAG program-specific interests - Proposing a mapping and analytical approach - Developing indicators for consideration in the geographic assessment - Conducting mapping and existing conditions analysis relevant to C/CAG program areas - Sharing results for feedback with C/CAG staff, Board of Directors, and Agency and Community Partner meeting participants.
+- Reviewing existing geographic and demographic indicators, maps, & tools. - Identifying cross-agency and C/CAG program-specific interests. - Developing indicators for consideration in the geographic assessment. - Conducting mapping and existing conditions analysis of C/CAG program areas. - Sharing results for feedback with C/CAG staff, Board of Directors, and Agency and Community Partner meeting participants.

-Although a consolidated countywide EFA map using a range of indicators was originally envisioned, it was determined that a separate countywide process with extensive public and stakeholder input would be needed to ensure fully representative maps.
-For the time being, C/CAG will continue to use the Equity Focus Area map, developed though its Comprehensive Bicycle and Pedestrian Plan 2021, as the primary tool for identifying underserved, underrepresented, and impacted communities in the county (Active Transportation, n.d.).
+Although a consolidated countywide EFA map using a range of indicators was originally envisioned, it was determined that a separate process with extensive public and stakeholder input would be needed to ensure fully representative maps.
+For the time being, C/CAG will identify underserved, underrepresented, and impacted communities by using regional, state, and federal agency maps and tools such as the Metropolitan Transportation Commission Equity Priority Communities map) or its existing Comprehensive Bicycle and Pedestrian Plan 2021 Equity Focus Area map (Figure 2) as applicable (Active Transportation, n.d.).